 Shortly after the Disruption Ayr had two lively Free Churches – in the Sandgate and in Newton-on-Ayr.
 By the end of the 19th century the number of Free Churches in the town had risen to five.
 However, the growing liberal influence within the Free Church of Scotland at this time threatened many of the principles of the Disruption.
 The Westminster Confession of Faith, for example, was being challenged as was purity of worship.
 Tensions came to the fore when the Free Church linked in 1900 with another Presbyterian denomination, the United Presbyterian Church.
 A minority in the Free Church would not enter this union on the ground that it violated certain key church principles.

 At first this minority was not represented in Ayr.
 Effectively, a distinctive Free Church witness was not to be found in the town for four years.
 It had to be resuscitated with a combination of outside help and local supporters.
 It was not easy for the Free Church in Ayr in the first part of the 20th century.
 It had to wait until 1920 before it received its first minister, Rev Andrew Orr.
-Since that time a further eight ministers have served Ayr Free Church, including the present minister,
+Since that time a further eight ministers have served Ayr Free Church.

 Aspects of Ayr Free Church